Tsuk1ko/UptimeFlareD1/README.md

 >
 > More information please checkout original project: [UptimeFlare](https://github.com/lyc8503/UptimeFlare)

-> [!WARNING]
-> Under testing, it is not recommended to use this project now.

 ## Setup differences

 You need to add D1 edit permission when creating API Token.